 “Yes, we did.
 Millie was collecting information on who attended the opening, so we might better know the gang trying to kill us.”

 “Shame on all four of you!
-You sent a 26-year-old, 95 pound, innocent woman into a nest of vipers.
+You sent a 27-year-old, 95-pound, innocent woman into a nest of vipers.
 This is the result of your stupidity!”

 Commander DiMarco replaced his image with a photograph of Millie’s face.
-Her left eye was swollen and shut, her face bruised.
+Her left eye was swollen and shut, and her face bruised.